Sinead Kavanagh: Early career

 In 2015, Kavanagh made it to the finals of the International Mixed Martial Arts Federation (IMMAF) World Championships, losing to Canadian fighter Jamie Herrington when the referee jumped in and stopped the fight in the third round.
 Afterwards, Herrington contacted her on Facebook to admit that she had failed a drug test and offered her apologies.

-Kavanagh made her professional MMA debut against Hatice Özyurt at BAMMA 22: Duquesnoy vs. Loughnane on September 19, 2015, defeating Ozyurt via TKO 17 seconds into the bout.
+Kavanagh made her professional MMA debut against Hatice Özyurt at BAMMA 22: Duquesnoy vs. Loughnane on 19 September 2015, defeating Ozyurt via TKO 17 seconds into the bout.

-Next up was future UFC fighter Zarah Fairn Dos Santos at BAMMA 24: Ireland vs. England on February 26, 2016.
+Next up was future UFC fighter Zarah Fairn at BAMMA 24: Ireland vs. England on 26 February 2016.
 She won the close bout via split decision.

 From there, Kavanagh secured her third consecutive win against Polish fighter Katarzyna Sadura BAMMA 26: Saadeh vs. Young, which she won via KO in the first round.

 She was rewarded by being signed to Bellator MMA before their show in Dublin towards the end of 2016 and has been with the promotion ever since.